-Early in our childhood we create beliefs about the world, the people around us and ourselves.
+Early in our childhood, we create beliefs about the world, the people around us and ourselves.
 As the authors of A General Theory of Love say, “who we are, and who we become depends, in part, on who we love.”
 [1.
 I highly recommend the book A General Theory of Love.
-Quote is on page 142.]
+The quote is on page 142.]

 All of us have stories about not being good enough and narratives about the parts of ourselves that love ones labeled inadequate or a burden.
 As we experiencing these heartbreaking moments time and time again, we can’t help but believe them to be truths.
 Instead of a person’s opinion of you, it becomes a fact.
 And once that happens, the true torture begins.
 We begin to criticize ourselves.

 It’s incredibly difficult for me to enjoy my own accomplishments.
 Before I started therapy, a setback in my business didn’t mean I made a human mistake that I could learn from, it meant I was worthless.
 Deep down, that’s how I felt.
 And when my business was succeeding, I hid my success because I felt no one could give two shits.

 The voice inside beat me up telling me that I am not good enough.
 It has taken years of work to be kind to myself.
 To stop searching for approval that I wouldn’t allow myself to enjoy or receive when it was offered.

 What Happened When I Got Into A Relationship?

 Since my mind was focused on only seeing what was wrong with me, what is missing, and not appreciate what is there, it became impossible for me to rejoice in the delight of love my partner gave me.